 Most of the time we shared and had some good chats (and got lots of cruise tips – so many cruise addicts were on their 10th or more trip).
 If you fancy a change there are a few speciality restaurants, where you pay a bit extra.
 We tried out Sindhu, an fine-dining Indian restaurant with a menu designed by another of the P&O Food Heroes, Atul Kochhar.
 We also liked The Glass House, a wine bar with some unusual wines and tapas-style food on the menu.

-Each night you get a copy of the ship’s newsletter with details of all the next day’s events, so you can plan what you want to see.
-Britannia has a big theatre with three shows each night like comedians, West End shows and tribute bands.
-The 8.30pm performance tends to be busy so we went for the early one before dinner or the late one afterwards.
+Each night guests are given a copy of the ship’s newsletter with details of all the next day’s events, so you can plan what you want to see.
+Britannia has a big theatre with three shows each night, including comedians, West End shows and tribute bands.
+The 8.30pm performance tends to be the busiest so we normally went for either the early show before dinner or the late one afterwards.
 Our cruise had a Strictly Come Dancing theme so there were dance shows and classes around the ship too.
 There’s also a cinema and live music in the bars later on.

-There’s a club, karaoke and casino on board, but by this point I was usually exhausted so finished the night off with a walk around the top deck.
+There’s a club, karaoke bar and casino on board Britannia, but by this point I was usually exhausted so just finished the night off with a walk around the top deck.
 It’s almost deserted in the late evenings and looks beautiful all lit up.
-Then it was back to the cabin, which had been tidied up and the bed turned down by our lovely cabin steward Carol while we were out, and we headed off to bed while the ship sailed on to its next stop.
+Then it was back to our cabin, which had been tidied up and the bed turned down by our lovely cabin steward Carol while we were out, where we headed off to bed while the ship sailed onwards to its next destination.

-So what do you think of my day on board – and how would you spend yours?
+So that’s how I spent my days on board P&O Cruises Britannia – how would you spend yours?

-Many thanks to P&O Cruises for hosting us.
-All views and opinions are, as always, my own.
-A similar 12-night trip from Southampton costs £999 per person for an inside cabin or £1299 for a balcony cabin.
+Thanks to P&O Cruises for hosting us on board Britannia – all views and opinions are, as always, my own.
+A similar 12-night trip to the Canary Islands from Southampton costs from £999 per person for an inside cabin or £1299 for a balcony cabin.